RashadCBowman/revature-project1/README.md

 # Usage
 With postman, you will be able to send commands to the Deck Building API as follows: http://localhost:8080
-PUT /employee/alt: Register a user to the system.
+- PUT /employee/alt: Register a user to the system.
-POST /employee/(user name): Login as the user.
+- POST /employee/(user name): Login as the user.
-DELETE /employee: Logout the current user.
+- DELETE /employee: Logout the current user.
-POST /employee/(user id): Approves the following form based on the user’s id.
+- POST /employee/(user id): Approves the following form based on the user’s id.
 Admin can only use this function.
-DELETE /employee/(user id): Deny the following form based on the user’s id.
+- DELETE /employee/(user id): Deny the following form based on the user’s id.
 Admin can only use this function.
-POST /employee/(file name)/picture: Upload a file to the bucket GET
+- POST /employee/(file name)/picture: Upload a file to the bucket
-GET /employee/(file name)/picture: Download a file from the bucket
+- GET /employee/(file name)/picture: Download a file from the bucket

 # License
 This project uses the following license: